A new order from Himachal’s forest department brings relief to pastoralists – but only partially

 Experts have welcomed the forest department’s move, but they have also raised some concerns about it.

-For instance, Mansi Asher, cofounder of the Palampur-based Himdhara Environment Research and Action Collective, argued that the letter is limited in that it does not use any “existing legal framework like the Forest Rights Act” to guarantee rights of use for pastoralists.
+For instance, Manshi Asher, cofounder of the Palampur-based Himdhara Environment Research and Action Collective, argued that the letter is limited in that it does not use any “existing legal framework like the Forest Rights Act” to guarantee rights of use for pastoralists.
 “A comprehensive order that makes consent of gram sabha and graziers mandatory before carrying out plantations would be more effective,” Asher said.

 This criticism is particularly relevant given that the Forest Rights Act, 2006, vests nomadic and pastoralist communities with the rights to access seasonal resources in forests like alpine pastures.